 With that he left.
 Passing by Sorrow, he answered her smile with another and strode up the rise to the new house.
-Slowly he stroked the ironwork, a curve here, a join there, tested the gilt for flakes.
+Slowly he traced the testing the girl for flake ironwork, stroking every bit of it, a curve here, a join there.
 Then he went to Sir's grave and stood hatless before it.
 After a while he went inside the empty house and shut its door behind him.